(Click

 How we see

-electro-mechanical parts of eyes near and around the lens provide a means
+eyes near and around the lens provide a means of tracking, adjusting

-of tracking, adjusting light, and focusing.
-Tracking capability to control
+light, and focusing.
+Tracking capability to control eye direction and

-eye direction and focus is required for the eyes of most creatures.
-Here
+focus is required for the eyes of most creatures.
+Here the brain

-the brain controls where and how eyes see as well, as what they see.
-Brain
+controls where and how eyes see as well, as what they see.
+Brain image

 eyes themselves.

-understand the complete process of vision.
-The following is a diagram of
+to understand the complete process of vision.
+The following is a

-we see, consider the current generation of focal plane array sensors such
+consider the current generation of focal plane array sensors such as

 for military and commercial

-systems, and automatic optical target recognition systems.
-These systems
+warning systems, and automatic optical target recognition systems.

-are much like our eyes.
-Some vision system optics and light control appear
+These systems are much like our eyes.
+Some vision system optics and

 Vol. 2, 1982, published by Bernard Jensen Enterprises,